 The UNIX Time-Sharing System.
-The recitation on Feb.
-15 will
+This recitation will focus on the

-focus on the first four sections of the paper; the recitation on
+first four sections of the paper; the following recitation will focus

 To help you as you read:

-understand the differences between ordinary files, directories, and
+differences between ordinary files, directories, and special files.

 - By the end of section four (along with section three), you should